choderalab/wetlab-protocols/Molecular_Biology/protocols/PCR-cleanup.md

 ###NOTES:
-- Still need to create the correct plate classes for the new filter plate
-- Need to create the correct plate for plate piercing for the 384-well source plate
 - Don't have the 10 uL tip boxes at the moment, so I'll need to update the tips on the evo script once we get those
+- need to fix seal piercing for the 384-well plates